influxdata/docs-v2/content/kapacitor/v1.6/administration/configuration.md

   # Not recommended: use "none" to turn off historical task run data storage.
   task-run-influxdb = "localhost"
   # Bucket to store historical task run data in.
 We recommend leaving this empty; by default, data is written to the `kapacitor_fluxtask_logs` bucket or database.
   # If you have multiple Kapacitor instances and want to keep your data separate, you can specify the InfluxDB 2.x bucket or InfluxDB 1.x database to write to.
+For InfluxDB 1.x, use the `"mydb"` convention; the `mydb/rp` convention that includes the retention policy is not supported.
   task-run-bucket=" "
   # The organization name or ID if storing historical task run data
   # in InfluxDB 2.x or InfluxDB Cloud